 In this fun, comedic romp, divorced Edith Farnham (Mary Astor) and her daughter Brenda (Fellows) are spending the Christmas holidays at the gala opening of a ski lodge.
 Because of Edith’s divorce, both she and Brenda are anti-men.

 After they all arrive at the ski lodge, an avalanche occurs, and the three are the only guests at the new hotel for a few days until the roads can be cleared.
 Brenda develops a cold, forcing Stephen and Edith to eventually socialize, and they begin to fall in love.

 Once the roads open, Stephen’s son Tommy (Jackie Moran) joins him at the lodge.
 Brenda and Tommy instantly dislike each other and are always fight.

 When the two children realize their parents are thinking about marriage, they decide this is terrible and purposefully argue and act like they hate each other to keep them apart.

-The two children act like little wretches but make a truce on Christmas Eve and Day, so they are still able to get their presents.
+The two children act like little wretches but make a truce on Christmas Eve and Day, so they can still get their presents.
 However, this backfires when they begin smashing tree ornaments over each other’s heads and eventually short out the Christmas tree lights, causing all electricity in the ski lodge to go out.

 In some films, children acting like brats can be annoying, but I find it funny in this film — maybe because I love both of the actors.
 I think my favorite gag is when Tommy’s dog — that Tommy has snuck into the hotel — runs downstairs through a group of people.
 Brenda washed the dog’s mouth out with soap for barking, and guests run screaming, thinking he is rabid.